 How to maintain a healthy metabolism

 It seems like a good night’s sleep is the solution for everything, and a healthy metabolism is no exception.
-Lack of sleep disrupts appetite hormones, increases caloric intake, and negatively alters glucose metabolism.5,6,7 Chronic, or even partial sleep deprivation is associated with an increased risk of obesity and diabetes.8
+Lack of sleep disrupts appetite hormones, increases caloric intake, and negatively alters glucose metabolism.
+[4, 5] Chronic, or even partial sleep deprivation, is associated with an increased risk of obesity and diabetes.

-Aim to get 7-9 hours of sleep every night.
+To get a good night's rest, aim to get 7-9 hours of sleep every night.
 Developing a nighttime routine—such as powering devices down an hour before bed and reading with a cup of tea can help you get those extra hours in.

-Compared to carbohydrates and fat, protein has the highest thermic effect, meaning the body utilizes the highest amount of calories to digest and absorb it.9
+Compared to carbohydrates and fat, protein has the highest thermic effect, meaning the body utilizes the highest amount of calories to digest and absorb it.

 Aim to include a complete protein source at every meal.
 For meat eaters, that can easily be done with eggs, chicken, fish, or lean beef.
 For plant-based eaters: tofu, tempeh, quinoa, and buckwheat are great options.

-HIIT workouts increase post-exercise oxygen consumption, fat oxidation, and metabolic rate.10,11 Essentially, they keep the body burning fuel long after your workout is over (often known as the “after-burn” phenomenon).
+HIIT workouts increase post-exercise oxygen consumption, fat oxidation, and metabolic rate.
+[8, 9] Essentially, they keep the body burning fuel long after your workout is over (often known as the “after-burn” phenomenon).

-High-intensity interval training includes 30-60 seconds of high intensity aerobic work followed by 1-4 minutes of rest or recovery, repeated for 4-10 rounds.
-Try to incorporate HIIT workouts three times per week on on nonconsecutive days.
-If you’re new to HIIT, check out the group fitness classes at your local gym; many of them are HIIT type workouts.
+HIIT workouts include 30-60 seconds of high intensity aerobic work followed by 1-4 minutes of rest or recovery, repeated for 4-10 rounds.
+Try to incorporate HIIT workouts three times per week on nonconsecutive days.
+Local gym's typically have group fitness classes like HIIT.